-Track the status of RTView Historian Servers and data configuration file usage.
+Track the status of RTView Historian Servers, their connections, status and role and data configuration file usage.
 View the caches that are archived by the Historian application, substitution variables associated with the history cache configuration file, as well as the history cache status.
-You can also stop and start the Historian, and purge data.